tomaspetera/english-for-designers/05-story-telling/update.md

 </p>

 <p align="center">
-  <heavy> "Want to know more about the stages of sleep?
-Watch this video."</heavy>
+  <strong> "Want to know more about the stages of sleep?
+Watch this video."</strong>
 </p>